WokLibCodeClub/.github/profile/README.md

 ### Next sessions

-Wokingham Library Code Club will be back on Saturday 28 September 2024!
-We look forward to seeing you.
+Our next sessions will take place on Saturday 5th October 2024.

 #### Scratch